oliver-newman/random-map/README.md

 ## Installation

-Hopefully installable via the Chrome Web Store in the near future.
+Get it on the Chrome Web Store at https://chrome.google.com/webstore/detail/randommap/mcfelmkmgbibpgkklglafpenihjockij.